embeddedartistry/athena-bootloader/README.md

 * _Arduino Uno_ will do a reset cycle and start the program after the bootloader times out.
 * _Arduino Mega_ will behave in a similar way as _Arduino Uno_

-This happens because _Uno_ has the autoreset feature that resets the board after a serial connection.
+This happens because _Uno_ has the auto-reset feature that resets the board after a serial connection.

-Due to the fact that "autoreset" for remote tftp programming is implemented using a watchdog timer timeout, the bootloader will do a full cycle after every reset, physical or software.
+Due to the fact that "auto-reset" for remote tftp programming is implemented using a watchdog timer timeout, the bootloader will do a full cycle after every reset, physical or software.
 For those who miss the _Adaboot
 No-Wait Mod_-like functionality, we have been testing some options on how to circumvent these limitations, but they still need refinement.